-I specialise in providing both Cognitive Behavioural Therapy and Counselling.
+I specialise in providing both Cognitive Behavioural Therapy, Eye Movement Desensitization & Reprocessing (EMDR) and Counselling.
+More recently I have attended workshops in Compassion Focused Therapy and Acceptance & Commitment Therapy to compliment my work with clients.
 I offer a safe non-judgemental and confidential environment for you to explore your issues and work towards positive resolutions.

 Stigma and shame can prevent many people from accessing the support they need and deserve, and I offer totally confidential treatment both in brief work (typically 6-12 sessions) or in longer term/open ended therapy.

 It is amazing the emotional baggage that the average person carries around with them!

 As we go through life we 'collect' unhelpful beliefs about ourselves, others and the world.
 These act as a block to our natural desire for happiness and peace, and we become defensive, closed, depressed and anxious.
 Sometimes we may turn to substances in an attempt to gain relief from painful feelings, but these compound our problems and keep us stuck.

 Therapy offers the opportunity to explore and learn from the past, and can help you move forward and embrace a much more positive and happy future